 Decree on Firing Freeze

-Presidential Decree No. 1,583 published in Extraordinary Official Gazette No. 6,168 dated December 30, 2014, established a firing freeze in favor of the workers of the public and private sectors from January 1, 2015 to December 31, 2015.
-By virtue of the foregoing, the workers protected by the Decree may not be dismissed or transferred, nor may their employment conditions be worsened, without a justified cause previously approved by the Labor Inspector of their jurisdiction, according to article 422 of the Organic Law on Labor and Workers.
+Presidential Decree No. No. 3.708 was published in Official Gazette No. 6.419 Extraordinary of December 28, 2018 (the “Decree”).
+The Decree established a fire freeze in favor of the workers of the public and private sectors for a period of two (2) years following the entry into force of the Decree.
+By virtue of the foregoing, the workers covered by the fire freeze may not be dismissed or transferred, nor may their employment conditions be worsened, without a justified cause previously approved by the Labor Inspector of their jurisdiction.

-According to the Decree, the fire freeze will protect (i) workers who were hired for an undetermined period of time, after they have rendered services for one (1) month; (ii) workers who were hired for a specific period of time, only during the period for which they were hired; (iii) workers who were hired for a specific work, up to the time when the work is completed.
+According to the Decree, the fire freeze will protect (i) workers hired for an undetermined period of time, after they have rendered services to an employer for one (1) month; (ii) workers hired for a specific period of time and for a period of time established in a contract; and (iii) workers hired for a specific work, as long as the performance of their obligation is not completed.